 He's 18 years old.

-Abdul Arton, a student at the university, Somali refugee, left his homeland in 2007, lived in Pakistan, and then came to the United States in 2014 as a legal permanent resident of the United States.
+Abdul Artin, a student at the university, Somali refugee, left his homeland in 2007, lived in Pakistan, and then came to the United States in 2014 as a legal permanent resident of the United States.

-And, you know, remember Hillary Clinton in WikiLeaks said we can't possibly vet people from other countries.
+And, you know, remember Hillary Clinton in WikiLeaks said, we can't possibly vet people from other countries.

 And then she said publicly she wanted a 550% increase in Syrian refugees.

-And I kept saying, well, why aren't we listening to our National Intelligence Director Clapper and our FBI director Comey and our assistant FBI director Steinbeck and our House Homeland Security Chairman McCall, and why aren't we listening to General John Allen, the former special envoy to defeat ISIS?
+And I kept saying, well, why aren't we listening to our National Intelligence Director Clapper and our FBI Director Comey and our Assistant FBI Director Steinbeck and our House Homeland Security Chairman McCall?

-Because they all said ISIS, Al-Qaeda, radical Islamists will infiltrate the refugee populations.
+Because they all said ISIS, al-Qaeda, radical Islamists will infiltrate the refugee populations.

 So Donald Trump was right.